social media influencers

 Why Do We Follow Online Personalities?

-There are many reasons we’re drawn to following people online.
+You’ll find many reasons we’re drawn to following people online.
 It’s a huge part of modern social life.
 Often, it comes down to connection, entertainment, and inspiration.
 People follow online personalities for their humor, their skill in a video game, their amazing travel photos, or their helpful advice on everything from homework to fashion.

 Following creators can also create a sense of community.
 You might join a streamer’s Discord server or chat with other fans in the comments section of a YouTube video.
 These shared interests can build friendships.
 However, it’s important to recognize the difference between being a fan and forming what’s called a “parasocial relationship.”
 This is a one-sided relationship where you feel like you know a creator, but they don’t know you.
-While normal, it’s healthy to remember that the online persona they present is not the whole person.
+While normal, it’s healthy to remember that the online persona they present isn’t the whole person.

 Understanding Different Online Personas